syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 <kbd>Shift</kbd> + <kbd>UpArrow</kbd>
 </td>
 <td>
-If Selection Mode is multiple, selects the previous multiple rows continuously above the current selected row.If the Selection Mode is Single or SingleDeselect moves the selection to previous row.
+If the Selection Mode is multiple, the previous multiple rows will be continuously selected above the currently selected row.
+If the Selection Mode is Single or SingleDeselect, selection will be moved to the previous row.
 </td>
 </tr>
 <tr>